MinBZK/ai-validation/docs/way-of-working/onboarding/accounts.md

 ## Secrets

-We use Hashicorp [Vault](https://vault.apps.digilab.network/) secrets manager for team secrets.
-You can login with a Github Personal access token.
-The token needs organization read permissions and you need to be added to the Github team to be able to access the vault.
+We use [HashiCorp Vault](https://vault.apps.digilab.network/) secrets manager for team secrets.
+You can login with a [GitHub Personal access token](https://github.com/settings/tokens).
+The token needs organization read permissions (`read:org`), and you should be part of our GitHub team to access the vault.